SoftwareBrothers/adminjs-dev/docs-src/tutorials/03-passing-resources.md

 ## Resources customization

-Each resource could be customised in AdminBro - to see how to do this go to
+Each resource could be customised in AdminBro - to see how to do this go to {@tutorial 04-customizing-resources}

-<a href="/tutorial-04-customizing-resources.html" class="button">Customize Resources Tutorial</a>